ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 * Freight brokers
 * Trucker drivers
-* logistics firm
+* Logistics firms

 The objective discussed was theft of cargo and/or funds.

 The Russian LLCs associated with **Yuri Ivlev** and **Nikita Kazarinov** list OKVED classifications covering: